mtkuwav/sinuzoid/README.md

 ## Roadmap

+### Features
-I have a few ideas in mind, as i had to rush the developement a bit.
+I have a few ideas in mind that I couldn´t implement yet, as i had to rush the developement a bit.
 Some of them are :
 - Translations
 - Personalized playlists covers
 - Visualisers and stats page
 - Last.fm integration
 - Metadata edition
+- Public website
+### Technical Stack
+I also plan to upgrade my codebase, as the stack might be light for a large scale use.
+Here is what I thought about :
+- Using Go for the backend (login included maybe)
+- OR using Rust, because why not ?
+- Optimizing the frontend

+**Beside the frontend optimization, these suggestions might be implemented in a long time.**
+### So what now ?
+I'm going to primarly focus on the frontend debug & optimization, as it is still buggy and a bit slow.
+I'll also implement some of the features listed above then, I also want to deploy this project to make it public.
+If so, I will also make a website to present the project.

 ## Contributions

 Contributions are welcome !
 You can email me for any related subject, such as developement, traductions and testing.
+Feel free to contact me on Discord too, @matioku